Northern Highlands

 Health performance in Northern Highlands is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Northern Highlands faces significant health challenges, as assessed by AreaSearch's mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 48% of the total population (~1,519 people), compared to 52.5% across Rest of Qld and a national average of 55.7%.
+Northern Highlands faces significant health challenges, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts, and the rate of private health cover is very low at approximately 48% of the total population (~1,519 people).
+This compares to 52.5% across Regional Qld.
+The national average is 55.7%.

-The most common medical conditions are asthma (8.5%) and arthritis (7.4%), with 70.4% of residents declaring themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
+The most common medical conditions in the area are asthma and arthritis, impacting 8.5 and 7.4% of residents, respectively, while 70.4% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
 The under-65 population demonstrates better than average health outcomes.
-The area has 17.8% of residents aged 65 and over (568 people), lower than the 20.4% in Rest of Qld.
+The area has 17.8% of residents aged 65 and over (568 people), which is lower than the 20.4% in Regional Qld.
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health